 In August 2008, the Consumer Product Safety Improvement Act ("Act") was passed which, among other things, required ATV manufacturers and distributors to comply with previously voluntary American National Standards Institute (ANSI) safety standards developed by the Specialty Vehicle Institute of America (SVIA).
+The Act also requires CPSC to update the mandatory standard, if it deems doing so is appropriate, based on updates to the voluntary ANSI/SVIA standards, which has occurred.
 We believe that our products comply with the ANSI/SVIA standards, and we have had an action plan on file with the CPSC since 1998 regarding safety related issues.
 The Act also includes a provision that requires the CPSC to complete an ATV rulemaking process it started in August 2006 regarding the need for safety standards or increased safety standards for ATVs, which has not yet resulted in the issuance of a final rule.